 - (a) Registration and Passwords for Electronic Filings.
 Attorneys admitted to the Bar of this Court (including those admitted pro hac vice) must register to use the Court's CM/ECF System.
 United States Trustees and their assistants, bankruptcy administrators and their assistants, private trustees, creditors, and others as the Court deems appropriate, may also register to use the Court's CM/ECF System. - (1) For Attorneys.
-Attorneys must register using the form prescribed by the Clerk, which requires the registrant's name, address, telephone number, fax number, if any, e-mail address, and both (A) a declaration that the attorney is admitted to the Bar of this Court; and (B) consent to service through the CM/ECF System.
+Attorneys must register using the form prescribed by the Clerk, which requires the registrant's name, address, telephone number, e-mail address, and both (A) a declaration that the attorney is admitted to the Bar of this Court; and (B) consent to service through the CM/ECF System.
 Further, prior to electronically filing documents in this Court, each attorney must enter a current e-mail address into his or her CM/ECF user profile.
-The maintenance and control of the "Email Information" section of a user's CM/ECF account (in the "Utilities" menu of the CM/ECF System) is the responsibility of the registered user and not the responsibility of the Clerk; the information entered into this section will govern how a user will receive e-mail notifications and to which e-mail address(es) notifications will be sent. - (2) For Non-Attorneys.
-Upon Court approval, and after being trained by a member of the Clerk's Office, a party to a pending case, proceeding, or motion who is not represented by an attorney may register to use the CM/ECF System in that particular matter.
-Registration is in the form prescribed by the Clerk and requires identification of the case, proceeding, or motion in which the party seeks to participate electronically, as well as the name, address, e-mail address, telephone number, and fax number, if any, of the party.
+The maintenance and control of the "Email Information" section of a user's CM/ECF account (in the "Utilities" menu of the CM/ECF System) is the responsibility of the registered user and not the responsibility of the Clerk; the information entered into this section will govern how a user will receive e-mail notifications and to which e-mail address(es) notifications will be sent.